What does Robotic Process Automation (RPA) stand for?

 Despite the various competing terms – Hyperautomation, Integrated Automation, Intelligent Process Automation, etc., RPA keeps getting more popular.
 Have a look at the Google trends.

 In recent times, many big players have jumped in.
-That is a validation of the market and the need for this concept in the Enterprises.
+That is a validation of the market and the need for this concept in enterprises.

 It is interesting that all the fresh players are introducing integrated Automation solutions but get the most attention for adding RPA.
 Watch the headlines!

 Microsoft introduced a comprehensive Automation platform at Ignite 2019.

 They realized that they always had an RPA-like platform (Flows) and all they needed was to add a UI integration to make it complete.
 So, they simply added Selenium IDE (Open source Test and record tool) and they were off to the races.